isomerpages/mlaw-corp/news/public-consultations/_posts/2025-03-10-post-Public Consultation on the International Arbitration Regime and the International Arbitration Act.md

 <p>4.
 To assist in our assessment of SIDRA’s study, we invite members of
 the public to provide views on SIDRA’s report, with a focus on the following eight (8) issues:</p>
 <p>a.
-Issue 1: Whether to confer the power to make cost orders for arbitral
+Whether to confer the power to make cost orders for arbitral proceedings
-proceedings following a successful setting aside of an award on the court;</p>
+following a successful setting aside of an award on the court;</p>
 <p>b.
-Issue 2: Whether separate cost principles should be applied in respect
+Whether separate cost principles should be applied in respect of unsuccessful
-of unsuccessful setting aside applications;</p>
+setting aside applications;</p>
 <p>c.
-Issue 3: Whether to introduce a leave requirement for appeals to the
+Whether to introduce a leave requirement for appeals to the Court of
-Court of Appeal arising from a High Court decision in a setting aside application;</p>
+Appeal arising from a High Court decision in a setting aside application;</p>
 <p>d.
-Issue 4: Whether the time limit to file a setting aside application
+Whether the time limit to file a setting aside application should be
-should be reduced;</p>
+reduced;</p>
 <p>e.
-Issue 5: Whether a right of appeal on questions of law is desirable;</p>
+Whether a right of appeal on questions of law is desirable;</p>
 <p>f.
-Issue 6: How to ascertain the governing law of the arbitration agreement;</p>
+How to ascertain the governing law of the arbitration agreement;</p>
 <p>g.
-Issue 7: Whether the review of the tribunal’s jurisdiction should be
+Whether the review of the tribunal’s jurisdiction should be conducted
-conducted by way of an appeal or a rehearing; and</p>
+by way of an appeal or a rehearing; and</p>
 <p>h.
-Issue 8: Whether the summary disposal powers of arbitral tribunals
+Whether the summary disposal powers of arbitral tribunals should be
-should be set out in the IAA.</p>
+set out in the IAA.</p>
 <p><strong>Public Consultation Paper</strong>
 </p>
 <p>5.
 The public consultation paper can be accessed below:</p>